 Through entering agreements with local and national businesses, we work directly with businesses human resource departments to offer employee perks, and fuel employees' cars while they are working.
 This is a creative benefit for employers to offer, enabling their employees to have their cars filled, stress free.
 Additionally, we work directly with the landlords of corporate office parks to bring the amenity of EzFill to their tenants.
 Our corporate employee fueling is currently done at competitive prices with no delivery fee.
 Our corporate office park solution offers benefits to employers and EzFill.
-Benefits to employers include: (i) a new perk to offer their employees; and (ii) happier employees who do not have to waste precious time going to the gas station.
+Benefits to employees; and (ii) happier employees who do not have to waste precious time going to the gas station.
 Benefits to EzFill include: (i) multiple deliveries at one location creates efficiencies and cuts operating costs; (ii) the employers serve as "influencers" which reduces our marketing costs for each location; and (iii) push-marketing by the employers also results in more residential consumer fills.